-With IESE’s Round 1 deadline fast approaching, we thought we’d take some time to look over the school’s application essays for the 2012-2013 admissions season.
-Following the trend of many top MBA programs, IESE has reduced the number of required essays this year, asking applicants to complete just three essays for a total of 1100 words.
+With the Round 1 deadline fast approaching, we thought we’d take some time to look over IESE’s application essays for the 2013-2014 admissions season.
+After reducing the required writing last year to just three essays and a total of 1,100 words, IESE has maintained two of those same prompts for the coming season.
+By changing its second question and halving the word counts there, however, IESE has created an essay set of just 800 words in total.
 Let’s take a look at each question:

 Essay 1: Describe your short-term and long-term career goals (Post MBA).
 (300 words)

-While this question is a version of the standard career goals essay required by many business schools, IESE’s 300-word limit is a bit tighter than that of most programs.
+While this question is a version of the standard career goals essay required by many business schools, IESE’s 300-word limit is a bit tighter than that of some programs.
 Applicants will need to clearly and concisely state what their future plans are for both immediately after business school and in the longer term, being sure to illustrate how their goals relate to their work thus far and the skills they would gain from an MBA.
-A quick mention of applicants’ interest in IESE’s MBA program, perhaps naming some key courses and clubs, will also help to clarify why they want to earn their degree at IESE specifically.
 Continue reading…

-USC Marshall’s essay topics for the 2012-2013 admissions season remain largely the same as those posed to applicants for the past several years, demonstrating the school’s continued interest in applicants’ contributions to their communities, international experiences, and personal growth.
+USC Marshall’s essay set for the 2013-2014 admissions season marks a notable departure from those posed to applicants for the past several years.
+While the school continues to demonstrate an interest in applicants’ potential contributions to the Marshall community, international experience, and personal growth, there is now only one required essay in the Marshall set, down from three, along with an optional topic.
 Let’s take a look at each question in more depth:

-Following up on last month’s announcement of Cambridge / Judge’s 2012-2013 essay topics, we’d like to offer applicants a bit of guidance in approaching these questions.
-The adcom has kept last year’s format of three essays totaling 1,000 words and has changed only one of the essay prompts.
-Because the Cambridge application is a relatively short one, applicants must make judicious use of the available space to highlight their industry-specific knowledge and preparation for business studies.
+Following up on the announcement of Cambridge / Judge’s 2013-2014 essay topics, we’d like to offer applicants a bit of guidance in approaching these questions.
+The adcom has kept the format of the last two years of three essays totaling 1,000 words and made no changes to the essay prompts.
+Because each Cambridge essay is a relatively short one, applicants must make judicious use of the available space to highlight their industry-specific knowledge and preparation for business studies.